ReeveVanneman/occupations/README.md

 This listing often provided multiple Census codes for a single job title, only one of which could be used in jobs.json.
 So, the Census codes in jobs.json are often a compromise, or worse, misleading and need correction.

-    The jobs.py program divides jobs.json into three Python dicts: 1-word, 2-word, and 3-word "jobtitles"
+The jobs.py program divides jobs.json into three Python dicts: 1-word, 2-word, and 3-word "jobtitles".
 jobs.py works backwards from many text mining programs;
-instead of searching a text for a word or phrase, it searches the list of jobtitles for words and phrases from the text.
+instead of searching a text for a word or phrase, it searches the list of jobtitles (jobs.json) for words and phrases from the text.
 A 3-word phrase from a text is checked first if it matches a 3-word jobtitle(abc);
 then two 2-word bigrams are formed from those 3 words (ab, ac) and checked against jobs.json;
 then the first word of the 3 is checked against one word titles from jobs.json (a).